-- The side less trains make the ride more thrilling for passengers
+- The open sides of the trains make the ride more thrilling for passengers.

-- Named after a ferocious beast that terrorized the citizens of the old Southwest Territory until they fled the town and built the courtyard and mission seen today.
+- The ride was named after a ferocious beast that terrorized the citizens of the old Southwest Territory until they fled the town and built the courtyard and mission seen today.
 The old mission serves as Raging Bull’s loading platform.

-- The Raging Bull has three trains a teal, red, yellow
+- The Raging Bull has three trains: teal, red, and yellow.

 - The bobsled ride Rolling Thunder was taken out to make room for Raging Bull.